causal-lab-miism/deep_causal_inference_ite_library/README.md

-## Review of Deep Learning Methods for ITE Estimation with Automatic Hyperparameter Optimization
+## Review of Causal Inference Deep Learning Methods for ITE Estimation with Automatic Hyperparameter Optimization

 Tensorflow implementation of methods presented in: